zboxfs/zbox-docs/docs/api/javascript.md

   Sets the option for read-only mode.

   This option cannot be true with either `create` or `createNew` is true.

+- `force`

+  Sets the option to open repo regardless repo lock.

+  Normally, repo will be exclusively locked once it is opened.
+But when this option is set to true, the repo will be opened regardless the repo lock.
+This option breaks exclusive access to repo, so use it cautiously.

 :::tip Notes on crypto options
 When opening a repo, the three crypto options `opsLimit`, `memLimit` and